stjude/fuzzion2/README.md

 pattern, indicating a fusion event.
 The sequence to the left of the "]" is from BCR, the sequence to the right of the "[" is from ABL1.

 #### Sources

-The pattern set distributed with fuzzion2 can be found in the "patterns" subdirectory of this repo.
-This set was generated from fusion and ITD data from various pediatric cancer projects and collaborations at St. Jude, such as PCGP and NCI TARGET, as well as from clinical sequencing.
+Pattern sets distributed with Fuzzion2 can be found in the "patterns" subdirectory of this repository.
+These sets were generated from fusion and ITD data from various pediatric cancer projects and collaborations at St. Jude, such as PCGP and NCI TARGET, as well as from clinical sequencing.
 Patterns were also generated from fusions described in the COSMIC database.
-The pattern set is a work in progress.
+Pattern sets are works in progress.

-#### Programs for creating pattern files
+#### Programs for Creating Pattern Files

 Coming soon.

 ## COPYRIGHT

-Copyright 2021 St. Jude Children's Research Hospital
+Copyright 2022 St. Jude Children's Research Hospital

 ## LICENSE